 \section{Conclusion}

-In summary, we demonstrate that reducing the laser spot size enables higher proton energies at lower total laser energies under a certain laser intensity.
-This enhancement arises from the dominant role of electrons accelerated by the ponderomotive force at small spot sizes, where the inverse-square dependence of the ponderomotive force on spot size significantly increases the electron energy.
-The resulting stronger charge-separation fields propagate faster, leading to more efficient proton acceleration.
-Meanwhile, we designed a target with a density down-ramp to achieve phase-stable proton acceleration within the electric field, thereby further enhancing the proton energy.
-These findings suggest that advancing laser-focusing techniques could allow proton acceleration to higher energies even under lower laser intensities, thereby relaxing the requirement of large-scale laser facilities.
-Combining with target optimization, the identified spot-size scaling provides a practical route to optimize laser-plasma acceleration for applications requiring high particle energies at manageable laser system sizes.
+In summary, we demonstrate that reducing the laser spot size at fixed intensity enables higher proton energies despite a decrease in total laser energy.
+This unexpected enhancement is attributed to the electron energy enhancement at small spot sizes, where the ponderomotive force, which scales inversely with the square of the spot size, becomes significantly stronger.
+This stronger force produces a more intense and faster-propagating charge-separation field, leading to a more efficient proton acceleration.
+Meanwhile, we design a target with a density down-ramp to achieve velocity matching between protons and the accelerating field, enabling phase‑stable acceleration and a further increase in proton energy.
+Our results suggest that advances in laser‑focusing techniques can push proton energies to higher levels even with lower total laser energies, thereby reducing the reliance on large‑scale laser facilities.
+Together with optimized target down‑ramps, spot‑size minimization offers a practical pathway toward efficient laser‑plasma acceleration for applications that demand high particle energies from compact laser systems.